-WVU Medicine dietitian Judy Siebart, RD, LD, CDE, MS, gives her recommendations for boosting cardiovascular health through food choices.
+WVU Medicine dietitian Judy Siebart, RD, gives her recommendations for boosting cardiovascular health through food choices.

 Heart healthy diets are plans that aim to lower cholesterol (specifically the LDL), blood pressure, and triglycerides, as well as weight.
 With so many diet plans out there, it’s difficult to know which one is best.